ExGv2/configure-ad/README.md

 Step 27: You will create new script and run this script, this will create a MOCK list of USERS in the Active Directory [here](https://github.com/ExGv2/configure-ad/blob/main/Active%20Directory%20Script)

 ![image](https://github.com/user-attachments/assets/42319b13-9b8a-4b8a-acb9-0ecea0c8caba)
 Step 28: It will now generate thousands of users.
+Credit: [Josh Madakor](https://github.com/joshmadakor1)

+Step 29: